configu/configu/packages/integrations/stores/toml-file/README.md

 # @configu-integrations/toml-file

-Integrates the Configu Orchestrator with [TomlFile](https://toml.io/en/).
+Integrates the Configu Orchestrator with [TOML files](https://toml.io/en/).

 - Name: Toml File
-- Category: File Format
+- Category: File

 ## Configuration

-Configu needs to be authorized to access your TomlFile configuration.
-This is so it can access various configurations that are declared there.
+Configu needs to be directed to your desired file by providing a file path via the `path` parameter.

 ## Usage